GetStream/vg/README.md

 vg globalExec -- vg status
 ```

-If you run into any other issues than the ones mentioned here, please report
-them.

 #### Without `bindfs` installed

 If `bindfs` is not installed, symbolic links will be used to do the local